gatsbyjs/gatsby/docs/docs/glossary.md

 ### [Continuous Deployment](/docs/glossary/continuous-deployment)

-Continuous deployment automates the process of releasing changes to your project.
+Continuous deployment (CD) automates the process of releasing changes to your project.
 A continuous deployment workflow automatically builds and tests your project, and publishes your changes only when they pass the required tests.

 ### CSS